Elizabeth-M-M/trendwatcher-magazine-react-front-end/README.md

 ![alt text](./images/add%20articlepg.png "Trend Watcher Magazine")
 - Main article  page with an edit button.
 Click on the edit button to edit the current article
 ![alt text](./images/editormainarticle.png "Trend Watcher Magazine")

+#### Known Bugs
+Currently there is a bug from fetching the deployed API.
+The API was deployed on Render, but it takes a long time to respond.
+Still debugging.

 #### License
 Copyright (c) 2023 Elizabeth Mwende Muthusi.